 - Readers make choices about what they consider is important.
 Rosenblatt calls this selective attention; of course, this may also be prompted by the text itself or by teacher mediation – see our post on attention in the classroom.

-- Teacher-led and learnt interpretations may lead to knowledge about Knowing about texts should never be a substitute for students being taught how to do literary analysis.
+- Teacher-led and learnt interpretations may lead to knowledge about texts and should never be a substitute for students being taught how to do literary analysis.

 - Although they don’t deny the importance of additional background knowledge and contextual information, pedagogies based on a transactional theory of literature ask for careful consideration of where and how this information is introduced, and what its use is: for example, is lots of detail about Victorian England and biographical information on Dickens introduced at the beginning of Oliver Twist, before a student has had a chance to draw on her own mental archive, likely to be beneficial?
 Or, does this privilege certain responses to texts?
 We’ve discussed some of the implications of what we have termed ‘prefiguring’ in previous posts.